 '''

 version: '3'

 services:

 minion:

-image: opennms/minion:26.2.0
+image: opennms/minion:27.0.0

 container_name: minion1

-network mode: host2
+network_mode: host2

 environment:

 - TZ=Europe/Berlin3

 - MINION_ID=my-minion4

 - MINION_LOCATION=my-location5

 - OPENNMS_BROKER_URL=failover:tcp://horizon-instance:616166

-- OPENNMS_BROKER_USER=minion-user7
+- OPENNMS BROKER USER=minion-user 7

 - OPENNMS_BROKER_PASS=minion-password

 - OPENNMS_HTTP_URL=http://horizon-instance:8980/opennms®

-- OPENNMS_HTTP_USER=minion-user @
+- OPENNMS HTTP USER=minion-user @

 - OPENNMS_HTTP_PASS=minion-password

-command: ["-f"]
+command: ["-c"]

+healthcheck:

+test: "/health.sh"100

+interval: 15s

+timeout: 6s

+retries: 1

 '''

-- 1 Friendly container name - 2 If you process UDP data like SNMP traps, Syslogs or flows, network\mode: host ensures the UDP source addresses are not modified - 3 Time zone for the Minion - 4 A defined identifier for this Minion.
-If not set, a unique user identifier (UUID) will be generated - 5 The name of the location of the Minion and the connection to the ActiveMQ broker running in OpenNMS Horizon - 6 ActiveMQ broker endpoint from OpenNMS Horizon - 7 Authentication for ActiveMQ broker - Authentication for the REST endpoint
+- 1 Friendly container name - 2 If you process UDP data like SNMP traps, Syslogs or flows, network_mode: host ensures the UDP source addresses are not modified - 3 Time zone for the Minion - 4 A defined identifier for this Minion.
+If not set, a unique user identifier (UUID) will be generated - 5 The name of the location of the Minion and the connection to the ActiveMQ broker running in OpenNMS Horizon - 6 ActiveMQ broker endpoint from OpenNMS Horizon - ?
+Authentication for ActiveMQ broker - ® REST endpoint to connect to the OpenNMS Horizon instance - Authentication for the REST endpoint - ® Run our health check to indicate the Minion is ready.
+It uses the opennms:health-check internally running in Karaf.

 In this example we haven't set credentials to connect the Minion via REST and the ActiveMQ Message Broker.
 The Minion will fall back and uses the default admin/admin credentials for communication.
-Permissions for ActiveMQ and REST are assigned with the role ROLE\MINION on the OpenNMS Horizon instance.
+Permissions for ActiveMQ and REST are assigned with the role ROLE_MINION on the OpenNMS Horizon instance.

-If you process UDP data and you don't use network\mode: host, the UDP source address from your packets will be modified from Docker.
+If you process UDP data and you don't use network_mode: host, the UDP source address from your packets will be modified from Docker.
 The source address is your Docker internal gateway instead of the source address of your device.
 Source addresses associate the Syslog or SNMP traps to the nodes in the OpenNMS database.
 You can use an isolated network and publish ports as usual if you don't receive UDP-based monitoring data.
-If you don't use network\mode: host you have to publish the listener ports manually.
+If you don't use network_mode: host you have to publish the listener ports manually.